 [Ed.
 (KS): This process should be moved to somewhere else to be a derivation process. ]

-no_residual_data_flag equal to 1 specifies that no residual data are present for the current coding unit. no_residual_data_flag equal to 0 specifies that residual data are present for the current coding unit.

-When no_residual_data_flag is not present, its value is inferred to be equal to 0.

 split_transform_flag[ x0 ][ y0 ][ trafoDepth ] specifies whether a block is split into four blocks with smaller horizontal or vertical size for the purpose of transform coding.
 The array indices x0, y0 specify the location ( x0, y0 ) of the top-left luma sample of the considered block relative to the top-left luma sample of the picture.
 The array index trafoDepth specifies the current subdivision level of a coding unit into blocks for the purpose of transform coding. trafoDepth is equal to 0 for blocks that correspond to coding units.

+The variable interSplitFlag is derived as follows.

+If max_transform_hierarchy_depth_inter is equal to 0 and PredMode is equal t oMODE_INTER and PartMode is not equal to PART_2Nx2N and trafoDepth is equal to 0, interSplitFlag is set to 1.

+Otherwise, interSplitFlag is set to 0.

 When split_transform_flag[ x0 ][ y0 ][ trafoDepth ] is not present, it is inferred as follows:

-If log2TrafoSize is greater than Log2MaxTrafoSize or intraSplitFlag is equal to 1 or interSplitFlag is equal to 1, the value of split_transform_flag[ x0 ][ y0 ][ trafoDepth ] is inferred to be equal to 1.
+If one of the following conditions is true, the value of split_transform_flag[ x0 ][ y0 ][ trafoDepth ] is inferred to be equal to 1.

+log2TrafoSize is greater than Log2MaxTrafoSize

-Otherwise (log2TrafoSize is less than or equal to Log2MaxTrafoSize, intraSplitFlag is equal to 0 and interSplitFlag is equal to 0), the value of split_transform_flag[ x0 ][ y0 ][ trafoDepth ] is inferred to be equal to 0.
+IntraSplitFlag is equal to 1 and trafoDepth is equal to 0

+interSplitFlag is equal to 1

+Otherwise, the value of split_transform_flag[ x0 ][ y0 ][ trafoDepth ] is inferred to be equal to 0.

 cbf_luma[ x0 ][ y0 ][ trafoDepth ] equal to 1 specifies that the luma transform block contains one or more transform coefficient levels not equal to 0.
 The array indices x0, y0 specify the location ( x0, y0 ) of the top-left luma sample of the considered transform block relative to the top-left luma sample of the picture.
 The array index trafoDepth specifies the current subdivision level of a coding unit into blocks for the purpose of transform coding. trafoDepth is equal to 0 for blocks that correspond to coding units.